kamranahmedse/developer-roadmap/src/data/roadmaps/prompt-engineering/content/106-llm-settings/102-beam-size.md

 # Beam Search

 Beam search is widely used for language generation tasks and involves keeping the k most likely hypotheses at each step during decoding.
-The final output is determined based on the highest probability among these hypotheses.
+The final output is based on the highest probability among these hypotheses.
 The parameter k, known as the "beam size," is critical in this process.

 With a higher k, you get a more probable hypothesis.
 Note that when k=1, we talk about “greedy search” since we only keep the most probable hypothesis at each time step.
 By default, in most applications, k is arbitrarily set between 1 and 10.
 Values that may seem very low.